 No trip to Yosemite would be complete without a visit to the park’s waterfalls.
 Yosemite Falls is the tallest in North America and it’s even better in February.
 The snowmelt can also make for a natural phenomenon known as “Frazil Ice,” giving nearby creeks a beautiful “slushy” look during winter months.
 It’s quite dramatic to witness in person.

 This time of year, you can also see the Yosemite Firefall at Horsetail Fall.
 When you visit at sunset, the sun’s setting rays light up the water so that it looks like flowing lava.
 The phenomenon is only a possibility for three weeks and lasts up to 10 minutes per day.
 It is a majestic sight to see and a beautiful thing to share with someone you love.

-Or go for a romantic stroll around the valley then take the shuttle bus to Half Dome Village and go ice skating under the stars.
+Or go for a romantic stroll around the valley then take the shuttle bus to Curry Village and go ice skating under the stars.
 Hard to imagine something more romantic than that!

 Yosemite Mariposa County has much more to offer than the great outdoors and a romantic dinner.
 For instance, Yosemite Mariposa County has a thriving arts and culture scene.
 Downtown Mariposa features art galleries, a symphony orchestra, museums and a community of performing artists.
 Wander through a gallery hand-in-hand or take in a show, and you’ll know why so many people consider Yosemite Mariposa County a romantic place to build lifelong memories.

 Bring the whole family to Yosemite for a winter visit.
 There is something for every generation – incomparable scenic beauty and plenty to do for everyone.